Cognitive-Behavioral Therapy And Depression: How Can CBT Help?

 Thought journaling

-Another CBT technique that could be helpful for depression is thought journaling, also called a thought diary or thought record.
+Another CBT technique that could be helpful for depression is thought journaling, also called keeping a thought diary or thought record.
 Thought journaling involves building a journaling practice where you write about your thoughts and feelings, particularly in response to stressful situations.
-With this writing practice, you can note when a stressful event arises, the thoughts you have when it happens, the emotions it prompts, and your behavior urges.
+With this writing practice, you can note when a stressful event arises, the thoughts you have when it happens, the emotions it prompts, and your behavioral urges.

 Thought journaling can help you identify aspects of your life that may prompt unhappy thoughts and understand how these thoughts influence your behavior.
 Once you understand the relationship between your thoughts and behaviors, this increased self-awareness can help you learn coping mechanisms for addressing your depression symptoms.